catsnipe/Sample_iosAuthentication/README.md

 # Sample_iosAuthentification
-[unity] Perform TouchID and FaceID on iOS devices
+Running TouchID and FaceID on iOS devices with unity.